Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 On January 16, 1919, Prohibition was introduced nationwide under the 18th Amendment to the

-country would have to abide by.
+entire country would have to abide by.

-On October 28, 1920, the Volstead Act was passed by Congress, which allowed the US Government to
+On October 28, 1920, the Volstead Act was passed by Congress, which allowed the U.S. Government to

 enforce the 18th Amendment.
 The Volstead Act would define what constituted as an "intoxicating